drmse87/simple-rest-api-latin-literature/README.md

 # Latin Works and Authors REST API
-Because of my Latin interest, I decided to create a Latin-inspired [ASP.NET Core WebAPI](https://asp.net) for classical Latin works and authors such as De Bello Gallico by Caesar and Cicero's Epistulae.
+Latin-inspired [ASP.NET Core WebAPI](https://asp.net) for classical Latin works and authors such as De Bello Gallico by Caesar and Cicero's Epistulae.
 The API is up and running (at least as of April 2021) at https://latin.sommarvind.tech.

 # Resources and endpoints
 ## Users